12 May How to ensure Duct Cleaning work was carried out properly?

 Visual Inspection

 The most simple way to check any duct cleaning work would be to have a visual inspection of the equipment.
-To do this properly, it’s advised to look at any ductwork systems before work is carried out, so you can see a visual difference after completion.
+To do this properly, you should look at any ductwork systems before work is carried out so you can see a visual difference after completion.
 Ductwork can build up dust and debris, which is obvious to the naked eye.
 Following duct cleaning work, equipment should be noticeably cleaner.
 However, while a visual inspection is quick and easy to carry out, you may miss aspects that are more hidden and difficult to spot.

 Before & After Evidence